Symphony No. 39 (Haydn)

-Symphony No. 39 is a symphony in G minor (Hoboken 1/39) by Franz Joseph Haydn in 1765, at the age of 33 under the beneficence of Prince Nikolaus Esterházy.
-It is the earliest of Haydn's minor key symphonies associated with his Sturm und Drang period works (such as the Symphony No. 45).
+Symphony No. 39 is a symphony in G minor (Hoboken 1/39) composed by Joseph Haydn, under the patronage of Prince Nikolaus Esterházy.
+Although the date of its composition is not certain, it is thought to have been written between May and September 1765, making it the earliest of Haydn's minor key symphonies associated with his Sturm und Drang period (see also Symphony No. 26 and Symphony No. 45).

 Movements

-It is written for an orchestra consisting of two oboes, four horns (two in B♭ alto and two in G), and strings (violins divided into two, violas, cellos and double basses).
+It is written for an orchestra consisting of two oboes, four French horns (two in B♭ alto and two in G), and strings (violins divided into two, violas, cellos and double basses).
 There are four movements: